Helen Nelson (rugby union): Personal life

 Born in Inverness, Nelson is a professional rugby player and student assessor.
 She started playing rugby at seven years old at Glencoe Golden Eagles, before moving to Lochaber Ruby Club.
-She then took a break from the sport to become a member of the Scottish Alpine Ski Team (2009-2012).
+She then took a break from the sport to become a member of the Scottish Alpine Ski Team (2009–2012).

 She returned to the sport while studying Geophysics and Meteorology at Edinburgh University, playing for the university, alongside her club Murrayfield Wanderers.

-In the 2021 Women's Six Nations Championship, she played again her housemate, Helena Rowland, who played for the English team.
+In the 2021 Women's Six Nations Championship, she played against her housemate, Helena Rowland, who played for the English team.
 Both players are part of the Loughborough Lightning squad.
 Her Loughborough teammates include several English players, who won the Women's Six Nation Championship in 2021, and Nelson has spoken of how playing alongside these team members has greatly improved her game.

 Nelson's aunt, Clare Hoppe played rugby for Ireland in 1993 in the first Women's international match against Scotland.